 A far better approach is to follow an exercise challenge or plan that includes a range of different training styles.
 Research shows that a well-rounded fitness routine can be key to long-term engagement, not to mention physical results such as reduced body mass, lower fat body mass percentage and other improved health markers.
-These insights have been used by researcher Dr. Jinger Gottschall to help shape the series of Booster Challenges available on LES MILLS On Demand – each challenge features a balanced combination of training styles, and there are options for beginners, intermediate and advanced exercisers.
+These insights have been used by researcher Dr. Jinger Gottschall to help shape a series of LES MILLS+ Challenges – each challenge features a balanced combination of training styles, and there are options for beginners, intermediate and advanced exercisers.

-It’s new and different.
+- It’s new and different.
 Boredom is the ultimate motivation sapper, so it’s important you keep working out in novel ways.
-And it’s not just your mind that needs variety, studies show your muscles benefit from mixing things up too.
+And it’s not just your mind that needs variety, your body benefits from mixing things up too.